RedHat-UX/red-hat-design-system/docs/foundations/color/usage.md

 ### Custom themes

 Most projects do not need elements and patterns in a custom theme.
-If you need a custom theme for a campaign or special project, contact the Brand team first.
+If you need a custom theme for a campaign or special project, contact the Brand team <!--what should this link to--> first.
 If you need one or more custom design tokens, <a href="https://github.com/RedHat-UX/red-hat-design-system/discussions">contact the Design system team</a> first.
 Do not create your own colors, design tokens, or change the colors of existing components.

 {% example palette="wrong",
           alt="Magenta button, brand red default call to action, green tooltip, dark orange switch, and light purple checkbox",